griff16/SmallBusiness/README.md

 # SmallBusiness

+This is a simple django project to manage employees.

+1. create employees
+2. get a list view of employees
-Used Django as the framework and the inspiration is from Salesforce's sales cloud.
+   (Used Django as the framework and the inspiration is from Salesforce's sales cloud.)

 To access the app please **[click here](https://smallbusiness20201125.herokuapp.com/)**.